hivestrung/finance-tracker/README.md

 # Finance Tracker / Visualizer
 A financial tracker / visualization tool used to gain insights about spending habits, trends, and patterns over varying transaction periods.
 This project was inspired due to deficiencies in RBC's MyFinanceTracker and my interest in personal finance developed during quarantine.
-Deficiencies in MyFinanceTracker include duplicatd transactions from my visa account.
 I collected my own personal e statements from my RBC account and used the parser function from tika a Python parsing module.
 Which was used to extract the contents from my credit and debit e statements.
 Further string parsing techniques were used to extract transaction details and stored in a csv file.
-After compiling the e statements into a csv file, I was able to create a meaningful data visualizations tool.
+After compiling the e statements into a csv file, I was able to create meaningful data visualizations.
 Using echarts.js a data visualization library.
-The application should be usable if you are also a RBC client.
+The application should be usable if you are a RBC client.
 To use this application follow the instructions outlined in the [Getting Started](#getting-started) section.

 ## Disclaimer
 Due to the structure and format of RBCs debit e statements the amounts recorded in the compiled csv file for debit transactions are not as accurate as initially intended.
-Certain deposits and withdrawls are not recorded the appropriate value and create inconsistencies in total debit account balances.
+Certain deposits and withdrawls are not recorded with their appropriate value and create inconsistencies in total debit account balances.
 This application should instead be used to gain insights about your personal spending habits and trends in spending based on different periods and categories.

 ## Project Outline